Yuri Verkoshansky and the Soviets likely have the earliest claim to having invented something akin to velocity based training in the 1950s.

 TrueRep VBT

-TrueRep VBT is a barbell velocity tracking app that uses computer vision and a green magnetic puck attached to the moving implement to measure bar speed.
-The app provides real-time audible velocity feedback, bar path, video recording and allows users to set velocity-based training targets.
+TrueRep VBT sits between the app and device category.
+The core technology utilises computer vision on the iPhone along with a green magnetic puck attached to the moving implement to measure bar speed.
+The app provides real-time audible velocity feedback, bar path, video recording, and allows users to set velocity-based training targets.
 The magnetic puck allows for velocity recording on a wide range of exercises, including non-barbell lifts.

 Website: www.truerep.app ↗︎